 - Ask your doctor questions about where they are sending you for care.
 If they are sending you to a hospital, ask whether you can receive the same care at an outpatient facility.

-Ask questions and do your homework in the room with your doctor.
+- Ask questions and do your homework in the room with your doctor.
 Be curious about what options are available.
 Your doctor isn’t as familiar with facility costs; their top priority is giving care.
-Millennials!
-You are not helpless in this situation.